 Nevada Counseling License Requirements

-There are almost 4,000 counselors working in Nevada, including mental health counselors, marriage and family therapists, school counselors, and many others.1-5 The state requires prospective counselors to go through the steps of counseling licensure in Nevada and maintain a valid certification or license, such as the Clinical Professional Counselor (CPC) license for those interested in mental health counseling.
+There are almost 3,500 counselors working in Nevada, including mental health counselors, marriage and family therapists, school counselors, and many others.1-5 The state requires prospective counselors to go through certain steps to gain counseling licensure in Nevada and maintain a valid certification or license, such as the Clinical Professional Counselor (CPC) license for those interested in mental health counseling.
 If you are planning to earn a Nevada counseling license, this guide summarizes the requirements and steps you will need to follow to be successful.

 Table of Contents